-When children use their fingers to count, they are developing their ability to calculate and to think with a level of abstraction that allows them to perform more complex operations.
+This is something that adults might discourage, but studies show that we should do just the opposite.
+When children count on their fingers, they are developing their ability to calculate and to think with a level of abstraction that allows them to perform more complex operations.